From Graduate To CFO - How To Build A Career In Finance

 In general, most CFOs have at least 10-15 years of experience in finance and accounting, with some CFOs having even more.
 The number length of time required for a CFO position may also depend on the level of responsibility and complexity of the role, as well as the size and financial performance of the company.

-It is important to note that while a certain number of years of experience is important, a CFO’s success also depends on their education, technical skills, leadership skills, strategic thinking, and financial acumen.
+It is important to note that while a certain number of years of experience is essential, a CFO’s success also depends on their education, technical skills, leadership skills, strategic thinking, and financial acumen.

 Challenges for CFOs